xingchenzhang/xingchenzhang.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Senior Lecturer (UK Associate Professor)** in Computer Vision and Artificial Intelligence at the [Department of Computer Science](https://computerscience.exeter.ac.uk/), [University of Exeter](https://www.exeter.ac.uk/).
+I am a **Senior Lecturer** in Computer Vision and Artificial Intelligence at the [Department of Computer Science](https://computerscience.exeter.ac.uk/), [University of Exeter](https://www.exeter.ac.uk/).
 I lead the **[Fusion Intelligence Laboratory](https://xingchenzhang.github.io/fil/)** and serve as the Deputy Director of Business Engagement & Innovation in the Department of Computer Science.

 Previously, I was a Visiting Researcher and **Marie Skłodowska-Curie Individual Fellow** (Horizon 2020) at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), [Department of Electrical and Electronic Engineering](https://www.imperial.ac.uk/electrical-engineering/), [Imperial College London](https://www.imperial.ac.uk/), working with [Prof. Yiannis Demiris](https://www.imperial.ac.uk/people/y.demiris) (Royal Academy of Engineering Chair in Emerging Technologies).
 Before that, I was a Teaching Fellow (where I taught the Deep Learning module together with [Prof. Krystian Mikolajczyk](https://profiles.imperial.ac.uk/k.mikolajczyk)) and a Research Associate (where I worked with Prof. Yiannis Demiris and collaborated with [Prof. Panagiotis Angeloudis](https://transport-systems.imperial.ac.uk/) in an Innovate UK-funded project)  in the same department at Imperial College London.